- GDP (PPP):

-Angola’s economic freedom score is 52.6, making its economy the 139th freest in the 2022 Index.
-Angola is ranked 29th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Angola’s economic freedom score is 53, making its economy the 130th freest in the 2023 Index.
+Its score has improved by 0.4 point.
+Angola is ranked 26th out of 46 countries in the Sub-Saharan Africa region, and its overall score remains far below world and regional averages.

-When President José Eduardo dos Santos stepped down in 2017 after 38 years in power, former Defense Minister João Manuel Gonçalves Lourenço from dos Santos’s ruling Popular Movement for the Liberation of Angola was elected to succeed him.
-Lourenço quickly moved to terminate the dos Santos family’s control of lucrative state enterprises.
-Angola is one of Africa’s largest oil producers, but because of production problems and the long global slump in oil prices, exports of crude oil have fallen to their lowest level in more than a decade.
-Despite the country’s oil, diamonds, hydroelectric potential, and rich agricultural land, most Angolans remain poor and dependent on subsistence farming.
+When President José Eduardo dos Santos stepped down in 2017 after 38 years, he was succeeded by former Defense Minister João Manuel Gonçalves Lourenço, also from the Popular Movement for the Liberation of Angola.
+Lourenço won reelection in 2022 by the smallest margin of victory in his party’s history.
+Angola is one of Africa’s largest oil producers, but because of production problems and the long global slump in oil prices, exports of crude oil are at their lowest level in more than a decade.
+Despite the country’s oil, diamonds, hydroelectric potential, and rich agricultural land, most Angolans remain poor.

 Rule of Law

-The top individual income tax and corporate tax rates are now 25 percent.
-The overall tax burden equals 9.4 percent of total domestic income.
-Government spending has amounted to 21.3 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.4 percent of GDP.
-Public debt is equivalent to 127.1 percent of GDP.
+The top individual and corporate tax rates are 25 percent.
+The tax burden equals 10.1 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 20.9 percent and 0.9 percent of GDP.
+Public debt equals 86.4 percent of GDP.

 Despite the recent implementation of more streamlined business start-up procedures, the overall regulatory framework lacks transparency and clarity, and regulations are enforced inconsistently.
 The formal labor market is underdeveloped.
 The most recent available inflation rate is 25.8 percent.